kvz/environmental/README.md

 ### Mandatory and unprefixed variables

-These variables are mandatory and have special meaning:
+These variables are mandatory and have special meaning.
+There is no syntactic sugar for them, you are to access them via `process.env.<var>`:

 ```bash
 export NODE_APP_PREFIX="MYAPP" # filter and nest vars starting with MYAPP right into your app